 Named after long-time journalist and former television news anchor Emerald Yeh, Emerald Morrow never knew she'd follow a similar path as her namesake.

-Prior to planting herself in Mid-Michigan, Emerald worked as an online news producer for KMOV-TV in her hometown of St. Louis.
-She is also a freelance magazine writer, with articles appearing in Black Enterprise magazine, Crain's BtoB magazine, Black MBA magazine and Medill Magazine.
+Prior to moving to Mid-Michigan, Emerald worked as an online news producer for KMOV-TV in her hometown of St. Louis, Missouri.
+She is also a freelance writer, with articles appearing in Black Enterprise, Crain's BtoB, Black MBA and Medill Magazine.

-However, Northwestern University's Medill School of Journalism (Go ‘Cats!) is where Emerald honed her reporting skills.
+All of these experiences would not be possible without her training from her alma mater, Northwestern University's Medill School of Journalism (Go ‘Cats!).
 There she earned both her bachelor's and master's degree in magazine and broadcast journalism, respectively.

 All content © Copyright 2000 - 2014 WorldNow and WLNS.
 All Rights Reserved.